brightway-lca/brightway2/docs/installation.rst

     chsh -s /opt/local/bin/bash

-Add the following lines to the file ``.profile`` in your home directory, if not already present:
+Add the following lines to the file ``.profile`` in your home directory using your favorite text editor:

 .. code-block:: bash